What is eye twitching?

 - Eyebrows resting lower than normal

-- Excess skin in the upper or lower eye
+- Extra skin in the upper or lower eye

 - Abnormal folding in of the eyelids

-Some people with chronic eye twitching also eventually develop muscle spasms in other parts of the body, like the jaw or neck.
+Some people with chronic eye twitching also eventually develop muscle spasms in other parts of the body such as the jaw or neck.

 How to manage eye twitching